AndyFerrie/Excursion/README.md

 ### What I learned

 Building this page I learned how to embed an autoplaying and looping video.
-CodeCademy also suggested placing an image in <p> tags as a simple way of placing an image on a new line.
+CodeCademy also suggested placing an image in &lt;p&gt;&lt;/p&gt; tags as a simple way of placing an image on a new line.

 ### Continued development